Gyamfi Kyeremeh

-Gyamfi Kyeremeh (born 9 March 1995) is a Belgian football winger, who currently plays for Oldham Athletic A.F.C. in League One.
+Gyamfi Kyeremeh (born 9 March 1995) is a Belgian footballer who plays as a winger for Merelbeke.

 Career

 Kyeremeh made his professional debut on 30 August 2014 in a Belgian Pro League match for Waasland-Beveren against Lierse S.K.

-In 2015, he joined the reserve side of German club Eintracht Braunschweig in the Regionalliga Nord.
+In 2015, he joined the reserve side of the German club Eintracht Braunschweig in the Regionalliga Nord.

 In August 2017, Kyeremeh signed a two-year deal with an option of a third at Oldham Athletic A.F.C. following a trial spell.